-Whether you are managing your first project, or have been doing it for years, you’re always looking to improve your skills with the best project managementhttps://hive.com/features/ books.
+Whether you are managing your first project or have been doing it for years, you’re always looking to improve your skills and learn how to be a better project manager.

 1. Alpha Project Managers by Andy Crowe

-Based on his survey of 860 project managers, Andy Crowe breaks down all the key traits that make the best project managers achieve more.
+Based on his survey of 860 project managers, this is one of the best project management books available.
+Andy Crowe breaks down all the key traits that make the best project managers achieve more.
 His research debunks common knowledge about what it takes to succeed as a project manager.
 For example, his survey found that the best project managers send fewer emails per day and spend less time in meetings than their less-successful counterparts.

 What makes this analysis stand out is that fact that they also surveyed 4,398 clients, team members, and senior management that worked with these project managers.
 As a result, the findings reflect a comprehensive view of the project manager’s performance, and not subject to biases of many self-reported surveys.